thebearjew/blog-posts/2015-11-16-make-your-jekyll-blog-awesome-with-git-submodules.md

   modified:   _posts (new commits)
 ```

-This is great because we can make 10 commits to our blog-posts repository, and it will be seen as 1 commit in our parent directory (just “updating to the new HEAD for
+This is great because we can make 10 commits to our blog-posts repository, and it will be seen as 1 commit in our parent directory (just “updating to the new HEAD)

 To add the pre-push hook, navigate into Git’s hooks directory